Our Technology

 LoRa vs Cellular

 RCI offers solutions on both cellular and LoRa networks.
-While LoRa is operational in over 170 countries, it is an emerging network in Canada with limited current connectivity.
-Learn more and choose LoRa to solve your business problems.
+While LoRa is operational in over 170 countries worldwide, it is an emerging network in North America and available only through a handful of operators, including Rivercity Innovations.

 Cellular Network